-If a member says that her actions align with the way they were raised or points to a cultural norm for the reasoning behind their actions:
+If a member says that her actions align with the way she was raised or points to a cultural norm for reasoning behind her actions:

-- Are you aware that your actions, though they may be considered the norm to you/your family/your community, are not in alignment with Delta Gamma's values? - Now that you have learned that your behavior does not align with Delta Gamma's values, are you willing to change your behavior? - In what ways can we assist you in learning about \\\\ (racism, discrimination, etc.) to then lead to changed behavior?
+- Are you aware that your actions, though they may be considered the norm to you/your family/your community, are not in alignment with Delta Gamma's values? - Now that you have learned that your behavior does not align with Delta Gamma's values, are you willing to change your behavior? - In what ways can we assist you in learning about (racism, discrimination, etc.) to then lead to changed behavior?